Woll2/RAPGAME/README.md

 ## How to Purchase

-1. "Go to the app
+1. Go to the app
 2. Connect the wallet
 3. Enter the amount (minimum purchase is 1 USDT)
 4. Press the purchase button (maximum purchase is 1000 USDT per wallet)